-- You may go back to your regular diet after the exam, unless otherwise directed by your doctor. - You should drink plenty of fluids along with resuming a regular diet.
-The dye will go out through your urine and you will not be able to see it. - PLEASE NOTE: The oral contrast used for this exam can be a bowel irritant and very loose stools are expected.
+- You may go back to your regular diet after the exam, unless otherwise directed by your doctor. - If you received the x-ray dye through an IV, you should drink plenty of fluids along with resuming a regular diet.
+The dye will go out through your urine and you will not be able to see it.